Digital Technology for Education

 The University supports and facilitates educational transformation by integrating digital tools into the development of educational resources, equipping academic departments, schools, and institutes, redesigning learning spaces, and upgrading its IT infrastructure.

-To this end, it regularly responds to national and European calls for proposals and launches projects on topics such as hybridization, the assessment of knowledge and skills using digital technology, and digital exam rooms.
+To this end, it regularly responds to national and European calls for proposals and initiates projects on topics such as hybridization, the assessment of knowledge and skills using digital technology, and digital exam rooms.

 CNUMF

 The University of Montpellier supports the Digital Education Committee, which has issued an annual call for proposals since 2016 to support projects in digital education.
-The supported projects fall into various categories: the development of new digital educational resources, the use of digital technology for assessment, the creation of MOOCs, and, since the 2022–2023 academic year, the implementation of bimodal hybrid teaching.
+The projects supported fall into various categories: the development of new digital educational resources, the use of digital technology for assessment, the creation of MOOCs, and, since the 2022–2023 academic year, the implementation of bimodal hybrid teaching.

 AgilHybrid